LCPs of Subspace Codes: LCPs of subspace codes

 \section{LCPs of subspace codes}

 In this section, we explore LCPs arising from two subspace codes and provide a generalization of the main theorem in \cite{CS25} to this broader setting.
 This extension offers new insights into the structure and properties of LCPs within the framework of subspace codes.
-To begin, let $\mathcal{C}$ be a subspace code.
-We associate to $\mathcal{C}$ another collection of subspaces $\mathcal{D}$, defined by
+We now define LCPs for subspace codes.
+Let $\mathcal{C}=\{C_i\}_{i\in I}$ be a subspace code indexed by a set $I$.
+A complementary family is a family $\mathcal{D}=\{D_i\}_{i\in I}$ such that $\dim(D_i)=\dim(C_i^\perp)$ for all $i$.
+(Note that $\mathcal{D}$ is not uniquely determined; a canonical choice is $\mathcal{D}=\mathcal{C}^\perp$.)